Bankole2000/service-reponse-formatter/README.md

 npm install @neoncoder/service-response
 ```

-The package exposes types, interfaces, and functions to help standardize and easily scaffold function returns and json http responses:
+The package exposes types, interfaces, and functions to help standardize and easily scaffold json http responses and function returns

 `ServiceResponse` - interface for http responses